jnslxndr/aaaarduino-workshop/Docs/The Master Plan.md

  5	Introduction, who we are, what we are going to do and how

 **Block 1 (25)**
-10	– Install the Arduino Board driver (if you haven't already) 5	– What are we dealing with (Short introduction on Arduino IDE & the Firmata Protocol) 10	– Upload the StandardFirmata to the Arduino (find your Comport, etc)
+10	– Install the Arduino Board driver and make sure the hardware connects correctly 5	– What are we dealing with (Short introduction on Arduino IDE & the Firmata Protocol) 10	– Upload the StandardFirmata to the Arduino (find your Comport, etc)